Gratitude, Grace & a Month of Self-Reflection

 Gregg Krech is one of the leading authorities on Japanese Psychology in North America today.

 Gregg is the Director of the ToDo Institute and author of numerous books, including Naikan, A Natural Approach to Mental Wellness and The Art of Taking Action.
 His work has been featured in The SUN Magazine, Tricycle, SELF, Utne Reader, Counseling Today and Experience Life.

 Gregg has been teaching Japanese Psychology around the globe for 28 years, through conferences, training programs and workshops.
 He is the editor of Thirty Thousand Days: A Journal for Purposeful Living, and currently lives at the ToDo Institute in Vermont, with his wife, Linda, daughters, Chani and Bi, and their sweet love dog, Barley.

 Who Are We?

 The ToDo Institute is a non-profit educational center located nestled in the foothills of the Green mountains in central Vermont.
 We serve as a meeting place between east and west, where methods of Japanese Psychology blend with western culture to provide powerful tools for enhancing our lives.
 The applications of our work bridge the gap between the spiritual, the psychological and the practical.
-Facilitators for this distance learning program include Linda Anderson Krech, MSW and co-author of A Finger Pointing to the Moon: A Workbook for Establishing Direction and Focus in Daily Life.
+If you'd like more information about what we do, you can take a tour at our homepage, visit our blog and browse through our library.
+Thank you.